eregon/app2engine/README.md

 Controllers of the mainapp overwrite the one of the engine, completely.
 (The one of the engine will not be loaded if there is the same in the mainapp)

-You then have to load the engine controller yourself, adding this at the top of the mainapp controller:
+You then have to load the engine controller yourself, if you want also the old controller, by adding this at the top of the mainapp controller:

     load "myengine/app/controllers/test_controller.rb"